 There are two LH surge patterns: Gradual (high days for 2-6 days) or Rapid (< 1 day).
 When you test all the way through your fertile window you can gather information to see your pattern.
 Knowing the pattern will help you understand your fertility and flow.

 I did not get at least a .5 ratio -- Did I ovulate?

 It is possible you still ovulated, even though your highest recorded test levels fall below 0.80 – 0.50.
 Some women can fall in a lower spectrum of LH metabolite levels.
 If this is the case, target the days 0.50 or above as your potential ovulation day.
 The Premom app will automatically select your high / peak even if it falls below 0.80, as long as it is 0.50 or higher.

 You also may have missed your peak.
 You may have a rapid LH onset pattern that can make it harder to catch your peak.
 Other reasons could be not testing enough during your cycle or during the day -- or simply needing to use less diluted urine samples.
 Retest later in the day if you are unsure of your LH level.
 Learn more about best practices for ovulation tests here.

 Need to Double-Check?

 If still unsure, basal temp.
-We offer an easy@Home EBT300 basal thermometer that pairs with the Premom app.
+We offer an easy@Home Bluetooth basal thermometer that pairs with the Premom app.
 Basal temping confirms ovulation, while ovulation tests predict it.
-Learn more about basal body temping here.
-It is recommended to use both throughout the cycle and see where the coverline falls.
-Women who use both tend to have an easier time pinpointing their ovulation day and getting pregnant.
+Learn more about basal body temperature tracking here.
+It is recommended to use both fertility tracking methods throughout the menstrual cycle and see where the coverline falls.
+Women who use both ovulation tests and BBT tracking tend to have an easier time pinpointing their ovulation day and getting pregnant quicker.